bbauska/LFS173x/README.md

 your agent has established (with your private key for each connection) and about the protocols that are \"in-flight.\"

-## Indy Ledger Writing: Legal and Technical Issues {#indy-ledger-writing-legal-and-technical-issues .unnumbered}
+## Indy Ledger Writing: Legal and Technical Issues

 While Indy ledgers are pretty easy to write to (there\'s an API call for that!), there are a couple of added governance related complications